spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 *ACCEPT* stage is the final stage of acting suffrage group.
 The consensus process will work if *INIT* stage be started after *SIGN* without *ACCEPT* stage.
 This stage maybe looks redundant, but there are some reasons:

 * During 2 stage, *SIGN* and *ACCEPT* by the acting suffrage group, the suffrage group will have enough time to share result rather than with only *SIGN* stage.
-* The minority node at *SIGN* stage can have chance to correct it's decision.
+* The minority node at *SIGN* stage can have chance to correct its decision.
 With node maybe estimated as none-intact node by only *SIGN* voting.

-The ballot for *ACCEPT* stage has these informations:
+The ballot for *ACCEPT* stage has this information:

-* Latest block
+* The latest block
 * Round
 * Proposal
 * Next block